dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-04-12-2-service-principal.md

 tags: [Azure, Security, Visual Studio Team Services, Service Principal, v1]

 ---
-In order for our project within VSTS to perform actions on our Azure Subscription we need to create a Service endpoint which in turn sets up a Service Principal.
+In order for a project within VSTS to perform actions on an Azure Subscription we need to create a Service endpoint which in turn sets up a Service Principal.

 There are 3 terms in play here which you should be aware of: